Types of bank accounts: What's right for you?

 Another reason checking accounts are the epicenter of most personal financial activity is today many employers prefer to deposit employee salaries electronically into a checking account instead of writing checks.
 Direct deposit, as this is called, is easier and more affordable for the employer, and safer and faster for the employee.

 There are several common types of checking accounts.
 First, most financial institutions offer a free or basic checking account with no or low fees and fairly easy-to-meet balance and transaction requirements.
+Explore our no fee checking account option.

 There are also accounts designed for those who keep higher balances in their checking accounts, and these often offer additional perks such as interest or other rewards.